kenttonino/kenttonino/README.md

 <br />

-`I'm Kent.
-A Backend Developer from Philippines with interests in Go, GCP, and Linux.`
+`A Backend Developer from Philippines with interests in Go, GCP, and Linux.`
 #

 <br />